akDeveloper/akMailer/README.md

     akMailer::$transport_type = 'smtp';
     akMailer::$mailer   = 'swift_mailer';
     akMailer::$log      = true;              # allow logging events
-    akMailer::$test     = false;             # Set this to false and no email will be send.
+    akMailer::$test     = false;             # Set this to true and no email will be send.
 It would be only logged. akMailer::$templates_path = realpath( dirname(__FILE__) ). "/templates/";
     try {
       $mailer = new MyMailer();